 Partnership working with Transport for Greater Manchester (TfGM) & stakeholders including Bolton Council.
 TR3: Getting about in Blackrod Through the determination of planning applications.
 Partnership working with Transport for Greater Manchester (TfGM) & other stakeholders including Bolton Council.
 TR4: Car Parking in Blackrod Through the determination of planning applications.
 TR5: Car Parking in Blackrod - Improvements Through the determination of planning applications.
 Partnership working with other stakeholders including Bolton Council.
 NE1: Green Infrastructure Through the determination of planning applications.
 NE2: Trees and Hedgerows Through the determination of planning applications.
 NE3: Vistas and Views Through the determination of planning applications.
 PR1: Safe and fit for purpose rights of way Through the determination of planning applications.
 PR2: Gateways Through the determination of planning applications.
 Partnership working with other stakeholders including Bolton Council.
 CF1: Community Facilities Infrastructure Through the determination of planning applications.
 Partnership working with other stakeholders including Bolton Council.
-CF2: Retention and improvement of Community Facilities.
-Through the determination of planning applications.
+CF2: Retention and improvement of Through the determination of planning Community Facilities. applications.
 ER1: Retain existing Core retail facilities Through the determination of planning applications.
-ER2: Encourage more local retail space that meets the needs of the village.
-Through the determination of planning applications.
-ER3: Encourage retention/expansion of well-being support services Through the determination of planning applications.
-ER4: Support the provision of Through the determination of planning
+ER2: Encourage more local retail space Through the determination of planning that meets the needs of the village. applications.
+ER3: Encourage retention/expansion of Through the determination of planning well-being support services ER4: Support the provision of applications.
+Through the determination of planning Through the determination of planning